JeffersonLab/clas12-qadb/README.md

   a similar format:
 ```
 chargeTree.json ─┬─ run number 1
-                 ├─ run number 2 ─┬─ file number 1
+                 ├─ run number 2 ─┬─ bin number 1
-                 │                ├─ file number 2
+                 │                ├─ bin number 2
-                 │                ├─ file number 3 ─┬─ fcChargeMin
+                 │                ├─ bin number 3 ─┬─ fcChargeMin
                  │                │                ├─ fcChargeMax
                  │                │                ├─ ufcChargeMin
                  │                │                ├─ ufcChargeMax
                  │                │                └─ nElec ─┬─ sector 1
                  │                │                          ├─ sector 2
                  │                │                          ├─ sector 3
                  │                │                          ├─ sector 4
                  │                │                          ├─ sector 5
                  │                │                          └─ sector 6
-                 │                ├─ file number 4
+                 │                ├─ bin number 4
-                 │                └─ file number 5
+                 │                └─ bin number 5
                  ├─ run number 3
                  └─ run number 4
 ```
-* for each file, the following variables are defined:
+* for each bin, the following variables are defined:
   * `fcChargeMin` and `fcChargeMax` represent the minimum and maximum DAQ-gated Faraday cup charge, in nC
   * `ufcChargeMin` and `ufcChargeMax` represent the minimum and maximum FC charge, but not gated by the DAQ
-  * the difference between the maximum and minimum charge is the accumulated charge in that file
+  * the difference between the maximum and minimum charge is the accumulated charge in that bin
   * `nElec` lists the number of electrons from each sector

 <a name="charge"></a>
 # Faraday Cup Charge Access
-* the charge is stored in the QADB for each DST file, so that it is possible to determine the amount of accumulated charge for data that satisfy your specified QA criteria.
+* the charge is stored in the QADB for each QA bin, so that it is possible to determine the amount of accumulated charge for data that satisfy your specified QA criteria.
 * see `src/examples/chargeSum.groovy` or `srcC/examples/chargeSum.cpp` for
   usage example in an analysis event loop
-  * call `QADB::AccumulateCharge()` within your event loop, after your QA cuts are satisfied; the QADB instance will keep track of the accumulated charge you analyzed (accumulation performed per DST file)
+  * call `QADB::AccumulateCharge()` within your event loop, after your QA cuts are satisfied; the QADB instance will keep track of the accumulated charge you analyzed (accumulation performed per QA bin)
   * at the end of your event loop, the total accumulated charge you analyzed is given by `QADB::getAccumulatedCharge()`
-* note: for Pass 1 QA results, we find some evidence that the charge from file to file may slightly overlap, or there may be gaps in the accumulated charge between each file; the former leads to a slight over-counting and the latter leads to a slight under-counting
+* note: for Pass 1 QA results for Run Groups A, B, K, and M, we find some evidence that the charge from bin to bin may slightly overlap, or there may be gaps in the accumulated charge between each bin; the former leads to a slight over-counting and the latter leads to a slight under-counting
   * for RGK, we find the correction to this issue would be very small (no more than the order of 0.1%)